Skip Ribbon Commands

 If you are sick with fever, flu, running nose, can you undergo sedation?

-Common side effects used in PSA (not limited to the following list):
+Common side effects of medications used in PSA (not limited to the following list):

 - Decreased rate and depth of breathing